Since 2017

 Step 20

-21. Remove meat from chicken bones.
+21. Pull the meat from the chicken bones.

 Step 21